Building Automation Courses

 Building Automation Programming

 Introduction to programming HVACR direct digital controllers and building integration panels.
-Topics include line programming and icon based programming.
-Emphasis on good programming practices including complete program documentation.
+Topics include graphical representation, and block based programiming.
+Focus on good programming practices including complete program documentation.
 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): BBT304 and BBT344.
 Corequisite(s): BBT407 and BBT412.
+Fall Only.

 Integrated Building Operation and Energy Management